dsingu2005/ASKKings/README.md

 USER INSTRUCTIONS: This is a website made for the business ASK Kings.
 User can utilize this website as a means for looking at prices for products, singing up for ASK's news letter, and can also use the website to read up on the history and determination of the ASK Kings business.

+*This website is pushed through .git and uploaded hosted via github.
+Code can also be accessed at https://github.com/dsingu2005/ASKKings.

 Tags:
 #FBLA
 #askkings